Editor’s note: Updated May 26 with comments from the Latvian embassy.

 Mr. Casebier saw that the country, whose history includes long periods of subjugation by foreign powers including the Soviet Union until 1991, is interested in carving out its own identity and growing its economy through exports and overseas engagement (a key reason for taking on the risk of joining the euro zone in 2014).

-During his trip, Mr. Casebier also met with Toms Ērenpreiss of the Ērenpreiss Bicycle Co., a more than 100-year-old company that was once the largest bike maker in the Baltics.
+During his trip to Latvia, Mr. Casebier met with the Valmiera Glass leadership.
+He also met with Toms Ērenpreiss of the Ērenpreiss Bicycle Co., a more than 100-year-old company that was once the largest bike maker in the Baltics.
 It was nationalized by Soviets in the 1940s under the Red Star Bicycle moniker, then revived in 2005 by Mr. Ērenpreiss, the grand-nephew of the founder.

 “Mr. Erenpriess is seeking to expand the company’s market in North America,” Mr. Casebier said.